 Sales Recruiting Mistake #2: You Think You’re in the Software Business

-Maybe you’ve been sitting in your basement during COVID all alone bonding with your computer, but you remember how to connect.
+Maybe you’ve been sitting in your basement during COVID, bonding with your computer and your dog, but you do remember how to connect.
+Right?

 Get to The Person